 Overview & Procedure

-Discography, also called a discogram, is a diagnostic injection procedure that helps determine the cause and location of a patient’s lower back, groin, or hip pain.
-This diagnostic technique is generally used to evaluate whether or not interventional pain therapies or minimally invasive spine surgeries should be used to mitigate the patient’s pain condition.
-This procedure is especially helpful for patients who have not responded to extensive, conservative pain care regimens for their debilitating pain.
+Discography, also called a discogram, is a diagnostic injection procedure that helps determine the cause and location of lower back, groin, or hip pain.
+This diagnostic technique is generally used to evaluate whether interventional pain therapies or minimally invasive spine surgeries should be used to mitigate the patient’s pain condition.
+This procedure is especially helpful for patients who have not responded to conservative pain care.

+Immediately after the procedure, patients are sent to a separate room to recover.
+During this time, the patient’s vitals are monitored for any signs of an adverse reaction.
 The procedure usually takes less than an hour to perform, and patients are sent home the same day.
+Often, patients are scheduled for a CT scan directly after the procedure to further confirm the diagnosis.
 Mild soreness from the needle punctures is common and should subside within a few days.
-A Southwest Spine & Pain Center physician may recommend over-the-counter painkillers such as acetaminophen or ibuprofen to reduce pain and soreness from the procedure.
-Applying an ice pack for several minutes a day may also ease swelling around the injection site(s).
+A Southwest Spine and Pain Center physician may recommend over-the-counter painkillers such as acetaminophen or ibuprofen to reduce pain and soreness from the procedure.
+Applying an ice pack will also ease pain around the injection site(s).
 As with any other minimally invasive procedure, there is a risk of complication.
-Patients should report increased pain, fever, and any sign of an infection to their Southwest Spine & Pain Center physicians immediately.
+Patients should report increased pain, fever, and any sign of an infection to their Southwest Spine and Pain Center physicians immediately.
 After the procedure, a physician may recommend follow-up treatments.